kristenvaccaro/antisocial-computing/schedule.md

 #### Wednesday: Authenticity & Deception

-"The Truth about Lying in Online Dating Profiles" Hancock et al. CHI 2007 PDF Lee Taber et al. "On Finsta, I can say 'Hail Satan'": Being Authentic but Disagreeable on Instagram” CHI 2020 ACM DL
+"The Truth about Lying in Online Dating Profiles" Hancock et al. CHI 2007 PDF Haimson et al. ["The Online Authenticity Paradox: What Being 'Authentic' on Social Media Means, and Barriers to Achieving It”](http://oliverhaimson.com/PDFs/HaimsonOnlineAuthenticityParadox.pdf) CSCW 2021

 ## Week 3: Metrics & Optimization